 What expenses and costs will public liability insurance cover?

-Claims for personal injury and / or death, damages and legal fees are typically covered by a policy.
+Claims for personal injury and / or death, and for damage to property, as well as associated legal fees are typically covered by a public liability policy.

-These range from anything minor to life-changing conditions, illness, disease, or death, provided they were caused by you or your business.
+These claims range from minor injuries to life-changing conditions, illness, disease, or death, provided they were caused by you or your business.

-More specifically, the injured party may claim for:
+More specifically, if someone is injured due to your business activities, they may claim for:

-• legal fees and other reasonable expenses that are the result of making the claim.
+• Legal fees and other reasonable expenses that are the direct result of making the claim.

-Most insurance policies cover the cost of any damage to property.
-This could range from a torn suit or ruined shoes to a broken computer, crumbling building, or dented vehicle.
+Most insurance policies cover the cost of repairs or replacement for a wide range of property damage.
+This could range from minor damage such as a torn suit or ruined shoes to more significant damage like a broken computer, crumbling building, or dented vehicle.

 What level of cover will public liability insurance provide?

-How much cover you have will depend on your policy.
-You will normally be offered a choice of £1 million, £2 million, £5 million or £10 million.
+The level of cover provided depends on your policy.
+You will normally be offered a choice of cover levels, such as £1 million, £2 million, £5 million or £10 million.

-Insurance within this range is sufficient for most small businesses.
-However, you should discuss this with your insurer.
+Insurance within this range is typically sufficient for most small businesses.
+However, the appropriate level of cover for your business will depend on your specific circumstances and risk profile, and it is advisable to discuss this with your insurer or broker.

 Who will be covered by public liability insurance?

-You and your employees will be covered for anything they do, or fail to do, that results in injury or damage to a third party.
+You and your employees will be covered for anything that you or they do, or fail to do, in the course of your business activities that results in injury or damage to a third party.

 Popular products